 Our most recent newsletter is available now.

 In further news, the project team is now based fulltime at Jemena’s head office in North Sydney.
-The Mortlake office is still being used periodically and will become the base for Kendall Bay operations for the trial later this year and for the remediation works after EIS approval and project development consent.
+The Mortlake office is still being used periodically and will become the base for Kendall Bay operations for the trial and for the remediation works after EIS approval and project development consent.